Rifling Characteristics: Lands, Grooves, Twist Direction

 The number of lands and grooves varies by manufacturer and design tradition.
 The four most common configurations encountered in forensic casework worldwide are:

-Six-land systems are arguably the global plurality.
+Six-land systems are the most commonly encountered configuration in international casework.
 Glock semi-automatic pistols use a polygonal rifling variant that produces six lands and grooves in a slightly irregular hexagonal profile, which leaves a characteristically shallow groove impression.
 Traditional hex-groove barrels are found on Heckler and Koch MP5 variants, a wide range of Beretta pistols, and the Indian Ordnance Factory IOF .32 and .380 calibre service pistols.
 Most 9 mm firearms submitted to CFSL Chandigarh and CFSL Hyderabad are six-groove, reflecting the dominance of 9 mm Parabellum service ammunition in Indian police and paramilitary inventory.

-Five-land systems are less common but forensically distinctive precisely because they are a minority.
-Several Smith and Wesson revolver lines use five-groove barrels, and their immediate recognition in GRC lookup is a useful investigative narrowing step.
+Five-land systems are less common and therefore forensically distinctive.
+Several Smith and Wesson revolver lines use five-groove barrels, and their recognition in a GRC lookup quickly narrows the candidate weapon list.

 Eight-land systems appear on some AK-pattern barrels and on certain older military rifles.
 The Indian INSAS 5.56 mm rifle uses a six-groove barrel with right-hand twist; the INSAS LMG follows the same specification.